PromaSubrun/WebAutomationBoiBazarWithCypress/README.md

 # WebAutomationBoiBazarWithCypress
 This project is a web automation framework using Cypress for testing BoiBazar, a fictional online bookstore.
 It provides a simple and efficient way to perform automated tests on the BoiBazar website.

 Features:

-1. Automated testing of BoiBazar website.
+1. Automated testing of the BoiBazar website.
 2. Easy-to-understand Cypress test scripts.
 3. Sample test cases to get you started.
 4. Designed for both beginners and experienced testers.

 Getting Started:

 1. Clone this repository: git clone https://github.com/PromaSubrun/WebAutomationBoiBazarWithCypress.git
 2. Install dependencies: npm install
 3. Run sample tests: npm run

 Project Structure: